Annual Renewal Process

 All registrants are notified by the College of pending registration renewal by automatic notice at 90, 60 and 5 days to their renewal dates.

-Failure to comply with all annual registration requirements prior to the registration expiry date listed in each registrants profile will result in immediate registration penalty fees and a 60 day conditional registration status.
-Registration status will be listed as ‘Administrative Suspension’ on the public registry.
-Failure to comply with the outstanding registration maintenance requirements within the 60 day conditional period will result in immediate registration suspension.
+Failure to comply with all annual registration requirements prior to the registration expiry date listed in each registrants profile will result in immediate administrative suspension of registration and penalty assessed.
+Registration status will be listed as ‘Administrative Suspension’ on the public registry until the all requirements of renewal are resolved.
+Failure to comply with the outstanding registration maintenance requirements within the 60 day administrative suspension period will result in immediate registration suspension.
 Appropriate fees, completion of the Jurisprudence education module; completion of the Standards of Practice Education module (when updated) and successful completion of the competency examination may be required to reinstatement registration.